npm/policies/receiving-reports.md

 ### Reports of Targetted Harassment

+This includes both abuse of npm users via the npm service, as well as auxiliary channels such as IRC, Twitter, GitHub, etc.

+**If it impacts npm users and degrades their experience of using the service, then it's our problem, and we take it seriously.**

 The vast majority of reports of harassment will come via written media (email, IRC, etc.)  If you receive a report of harassment in a non-text format, ask the user for a written account if this is reasonable.
 If